Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Introduction

 A drawback of this approach is its high computational cost, that may scale in $\mathcal{O}(N^2)$ or $\mathcal{O}(N^3)$ for some choices of the proposal $\Theta$.
 To overcome this difficulty, we propose an implementation based on GPU, more precisely on the techniques developed in the KeOps library \cite{keops} by the third author.

-\paragraph{Outline.} In Section \ref{sec:framework} is devoted to the description of the general algorithmic framework and to the statement of convergence results for the particle scheme.
-Several variants of the main algorithm are presented in Setion \ref{sec:collectiveproposals}.
-The links between our algorithm and other related works are discussed in Section \ref{sec:related}.
-The long-time asymptotics of the nonlinear Markov process is studied in Section \ref{sec:convergence}.
+\paragraph{Outline.} Section \ref{sec:framework} is devoted to the convergence analysis of Algorithm \ref{algo:cmc} for a general class of proposal distributions.
+The mean-field limit and the long-time asymptotic properties are studied respectively in Section \ref{sec:meanfield} and Section \ref{sec:convergence}.
+Several variants of the main algorithm are presented in Section \ref{sec:collectiveproposals}.
 The GPU implementation of the different algorithms is detailed in Section \ref{sec:gpu}.
 Applications to various problems are presented in Section \ref{sec:experiments}.
+In the appendix, we present the complementary proofs (Appendix \ref{sec:proofpoc}) as well as variations on the results of the paper (Appendix \ref{appendix:continuoustime}).
+We also add some complementary remarks on the links between our method and other classical methods (Appendix \ref{sec:related}) and other and additional numerical results (Appendix \ref{appendix:CMCIS} and Appendix \ref{appendix:Cauchy}).

 Throughout this article, we assume that $\pi$ satisfies the following assumption.